asibilia/riize-legal/terms.md

 # Terms of Service

 The following document outlines the terms of use of the Riize web application.
 Before using any of the Riize services, you are required to read, understand, and agree to these terms.
-Each section has a summary starting with "Basically" that provides a short explanation of the terms of use.
+Each section has a summary that provides a short explanation of the terms of use.

 ---